sbv1307/Wavin-AHC-9000-mqtt/README.md

 # **Wavin-AHC-9000-mqtt**

+## **The Prpoject is currently under development!!!**

+A Esp8266 mqtt interface for more Wavin AHC-9000 controllers connected together and controlled by one Wavin display.

+The goal is to be able to control the Wavin AHC 9000 heating controllers from [OpenHAP](https://www.openhab.org/), and still be able to use the Wavin display as well.

+### **Current project status**
+The current version will controle two Wavin AHC-9000 controllers, initial installed and configured using the Wavin display.
+The Wavin display will not be working together with the Esp8266 mqtt interface in the current version.

+### **History**

-Git clone of https://github.com/dkjonas/Wavin-AHC-9000-mqtt.git but restructured for Firmware (FW), Software (SW) and Hardware (HW).
+The propject is a git clone of https://github.com/dkjonas/Wavin-AHC-9000-mqtt.git but restructured for Firmware (FW), Software (SW) and Hardware (HW).

-Taking on the challange mentioned in [Issue #3](https://github.com/dkjonas/Wavin-AHC-9000-mqtt/issues/3#issuecomment-435690672)
+The project taking on the challange mentioned in [Issue #3](https://github.com/dkjonas/Wavin-AHC-9000-mqtt/issues/3#issuecomment-435690672)

 ##### "connect two AHC's together and control them by one display.
 I think this is rather unusual setup, so my code doesn't handle this case; It can only control one AHC."

-I happen to have such a setup, and would like still to be able to manage floor heating form the display.

-## **Currently under development!!!**

-Project planned to be:
+### **Project planned to be**

 One simple Esp8266 mqtt interface for Wavin AHC-9000/Jablotron AC-116, with the goal of being able to control two Wavin AHC 9000 heating controllers from [OpenHAP](https://www.openhab.org) automation software for your home.